 Arts – Emory maintains several galleries, archives, and performing arts venues that offer a wide range of exhibitions and performances.

-Religious & Spiritual Life – Campus groups exist for many religious and spiritual disciplines, and regular services are available for many.
+Religious & Spiritual Life – Campus groups exist for religious and spiritual disciplines, with many offering regular services.

-Atlanta, with a population of well over 5 million people, offers all of the amenities one expects from a dynamic modern metropolis; the city also boasts many unique features and attractions based upon its location, climate, and history.
+Metro Atlanta, with a population of well over 5 million people, offers all of the amenities one expects from a dynamic modern metropolis; the city also boasts many unique features and attractions based upon its location, climate, and history.
 While the city retains the Southern charm found in the surrounding region, it is distinguished from the South and other Southern cities by numerous factors, not the least of which is the variety of places from which many Atlantans originally hale.
+The result is a diverse city with plenty to offer.
 The result is a complex tapestry of cultures, histories, and perspectives.

 Whitewater Rafting – Several rivers within a short drive of the city feature exciting and challenging whitewater rafting courses.
 Emory pathology residents have been known to brave the rapids many times before.

-Amusement Parks – Roller coasters, fun rides, and water slides for various ages and tolerances can be found at Six Flags over Georgia, White Water, and American Adventures parks located in the metro area.
+Amusement Parks – Six Flags over Georgia, White Water, and American Adventures parks located in the metro area.

 Georgia Aquarium – Centered on a humongous tank featuring whale sharks, this downtown aquarium also showcases numerous other aquatic species from near and far.

-Zoo Atlanta – With an eye toward species conservation, the Zoo features animals from around the world in enclosures built to simulate their natural habitat.
+Zoo Atlanta – With an eye toward species conservation, the Zoo features animals from around the world.

 Atlanta is home to a tremendous number of locally, regionally, and nationally recognized restaurants.
 Most any cuisine from around the world is represented amongst the city’s dining ranks.
 Additionally, the city features a wealth of clubs and venues to keep any evening going.